heroku/buildpack-stdlib/README.md

 - `mcount`, which logs a count for a specific build step.
 - `mmeasure`, which logs a measure for specific build step.
 - `munique`, which logs a unique measurement build step.
-- `mcount-exit`, which logs an exit event and exists 1.
+- `mcount-exit`, which logs an exit event and exits 1.

 ✨🍰✨